 - Speeds plant growth

-- Deters pests
+- Deters pests like snails and slugs

-Use Epsom salt as a supplement for any lack of magnesium which helps increase fruiting, flowering and boosting plant growth.
+Use Epsom salt as a supplement for any lack of magnesium which helps increase fruiting, flowering, and boosting plant growth.

 Serious Rose enthusiasts use Epsom salts to help strengthen their plants.
 Using Epsom salt helps “build” lush, dark green foliage as a gorgeous backdrop to dazzling, bright, abundant blooms.

 Apply Epsom salt as soon as you see new growth and again when they begin to bloom.
-Follow these instructions for the right application at the right time:
+Follow these instructions for the right application at the right time.

-Incorporating Epsom Salt Into Soil
+Incorporating Epsom Salt And Roses Into The Soil

-Using Epsom Salt When Planting
+Using Epsom Salt For Roses Flowers As A Fertilizer When Planting

 When planting new bushes, put one tablespoon of Epsom salt at the bottom of the hole.
 Cover it over with dirt, then place the plant on top.